Anatomy of inclusive $t\overline{t}W$ production at hadron colliders: Anatomy of inclusive production at the LHC

 Categorically, the anatomy of inclusive $\ttW$ production consists of several pieces and nuances.
 To start: at lowest order, i.e., at $\mathcal{O}(\alpha_s^2 \alpha)$, cross sections at the $\sqrt{s}=13\TeV$ LHC span $\sigma_{\ttW}^{\rm LO}\sim 375\fb-525\fb$, depending on choices for PDF and $\mu_f,~\mu_r$.
 The normalization of $\alpha_s(\mu_r)$ heavily influences the outcome.
 For static scale choices of $\mu_f,\mu_r \sim \mathcal{O}(m_t)$, 3- or 9-point scale variation reveals an ambiguity of {$25\%-35\%$} \cite{Campbell:2012dh}.
 For typical dynamic choices, such as equation~\ref{eq:scale}, one finds comparable uncertainties of {$20\%-30\%$} but rates that are about {$25\%$} smaller \cite{Alwall:2014hca,Maltoni:2014zpa,Maltoni:2015ena}.
 The same holds for static choices of $\mathcal{O}(2m_t+M_W)$, indicating that the threshold and kinematic scales are similar.

 At NLO in QCD, contributions at $\mathcal{O}(\alpha_s^3 \alpha)$ improve the picture dramatically.
 Due to the opening of $(qg)$-scattering, cross sections jump by {$20\%-50\%$}, again depending on inputs, to {$\sigma^{\rm NLO}_{\ttW}\sim485\fb-645\fb$} \cite{Maltoni:2015ena,Campbell:2012dh,Alwall:2014hca,Maltoni:2014zpa,Kulesza:2018tqz}.
 Excluding scale choices that favor values far below $ \mathcal{O}(2m_t+M_W)$, rates more moderately span {$\sigma^{\rm NLO}_{\ttW}\sim485\fb-595\fb$}.
-However, the range does not reflect scale variation, which spans only {$10\%-15\%$}, and suggests that further high-order corrections are needed to ensure theoretical control.
+However, this range does not reflect scale variation, which spans only {$10\%-15\%$}, and suggests that higher order corrections are needed to ensure theoretical control.
 This is partly due to the $(qg)$-scattering channel, which at this level only is described at LO.